NAIST-SE/PyPICompViz/README.md

 Note that the area size refers to the number of elements of competency found in each file.

 # Visualization Preview
+## Visualization at the File-Level.
+green color represents the A and B competency, purple represents the C1 - Effective, and red represents the C2 - Mastery.

 - Requests

 ![Requests_file](https://github.com/NAIST-SE/PyPICompViz/blob/main/visualization/preview/requests_file.png)